wp-plugins/amr-users/readme.txt

 9. Simple list with navigation (needs plus add-on)
 10. Configure a simple list to put in the widget.
 11. List in twenty twelve theme wih no additional css.
+12. Add on social media profile links. available via add-on so it can be tailored totally to your theme.